valterUo/join-order-benchmark/README.md

-# Join order benchmark queries
+# Join order benchmark queries for circuit learning

 This package contains modified join order benchmark queries.
 The current version of Cinemagoer does not include the table `movie_info_idx` anymore which causes some of the queries to fail.
 [This was a known bug](https://github.com/cinemagoer/cinemagoer/issues/231).
 Since we are not using the queries for benchmarking but training a circuit learning model for quantum computing, we are removing the table `movie_info_idx` from the queries where it appears and fixing the queries into a format which should be close to the original queries.
+Note that the queries are NOT the same as in the original benchmark.
+Also, the IMDB data set has changed since the original join order benchmark has been developed.

 Original readme file from [Join order benchmark](https://github.com/gregrahn/join-order-benchmark).